 Green Battery Icon:

-Moreover, Samsung is also introducing a green battery icon in its latest software update for the Note 7.
+Moreover, Samsung is also introducing a green battery icon in its latest software update for Note 7.
 This icon will notify you if your device is affected by the battery issue.
 It is releasing the software update to global Note 7 users that will reduce the battery’s recharging capacity.

-As we reported earlier, Note 7 battery issue has landed Samsung in series of lawsuits.
+As we reported earlier, Note 7 battery issue has landed Samsung in a series of lawsuits.
 A man from Florida sued Samsung Electronics over its latest Galaxy Note 7 after the smartphone exploded in his pocket.